OwenKLenz/group_limerick/README.md

 - The bawdier and more uncouth, the better.

 ### What is Group Limerick?
 A delightful game that can be played with 2-5 people.
 Each person concocts the first line of a limerick and then passes the limerick to the person next to them.
-This process repeats until the limerick is finished at which point the results are read aloud and heary laughs are shared.
+This process repeats until the limerick is finished, at which point the results are read aloud and hearty laughs are shared.

 ### Implementing Group Limerick as a web app
 Coming soon...